Chat

 ganzigunnu

-ganzigunnuanswered grow question a year ago
+ganzigunnuanswered grow question 2 years ago

 the plant you see on the first picture is an afghani during the final weeks.
 I always fed them with at least 0.2 EC calmag first then add nutrients. it was all green yesterday and today I saw her like this.
 With this grow I didn't adjust the ph almost all the time because people say ph up or down products mess with the microbial life and the microbes have the ability to lower it but not raise so when I see pH is between 6 and 7.5 ı just gave it to the plant and lately in the flowering as the nutrient solution changes I started to see multiple deficiencies.
 I think it's pH causing all of this